-Here are some tips from my experience storing menswear.
+Here are some tips from my years of experience storing menswear.

 Firstly, If you’ve priced out any custom closet solutions, you know they’re not cheap.
 I already spend enough on clothes, I don’t like to spend a lot on storing them, too.
 I also move a lot (six apartments in the past six years) so it doesn’t make sense to invest in fancy closet fixtures made of mahogany, or whatever.
 For the time being, I just need an affordable solution that I can custom build to store my wardrobe properly.

 What I did in my Los Angeles apartment is turn the second bedroom into a walk-in closet (and the third into a design studio with a pattern table and industrial sewing machine).
 The first thing I needed in the closet was a lot of hanging space, so I lined the walls of the room with a two-story rack using 3/4″ threaded plumbimg pipe from Home Depot.
 They cut and thread the pipe in the store for free, based on whatever measurements you need.
 Then it’s just a matter of screwing the pipes together using threaded T-joints and securing the rack to the floors/ceilings with end flanges.

 As an alternative, in my college dormroom and my first apartment in Harlem I used "slatwall" from a store fixtures retailer in Chinatown.

 The next thing I needed was space for 100+ pairs of shoes.
 The most economical solution I found was a rack of wire shelves, also from Home Depot.
 The six foot shelf holds six pairs of shoes and only costs $8.70.
 The best part is, with the ClosetMaid system, you only have to secure two tracks to the wall (rather them hanging individual shelves) and you can adjust the spacing of shelves as tightly as you need , based on the height of your shoe styles (low-tops, high-tops, boots, etc).